arvigeus/AZ-204/Questions/Event Hubs.md

 - [x] Use HTTPS protocol
 - [ ] Use HTTP protocol
 - [ ] Use AMQP protocol
-- [ ] You need Dedicated plan to mimimize costs
+- [ ] You need Dedicated plan to minimize costs
 - [ ] Network cost is the same regardless of the protocol or tier

 Answer: AMQP requires a persistent bidirectional socket plus TLS or SSL/TLS, resulting in higher initial network costs.